wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopify/manual.md

 4. Fill in your Site ID and Site Secure Code.
 Information on where to find your Site ID, Site code can be found on our [API key page](/tools/multisafepay-control/get-your-api-key)
 5. Now you can activate the payment method.

-### Note
-It is also possible to bundle all individual payment methods under a single 'MultiSafepay' payment gateway during checkout.
+**Note**: It is also possible to bundle all individual payment methods under a single 'MultiSafepay' payment gateway during checkout.
 For this you can just activate the MultiSafepay payment method, which can be found under the Alternative payments.

 ### 2. Congratulations